-Like all good brainteasers, Marble and Trisate are very easy to learn and play, but difficult to master.
-You place widgets or logic gates on the maze, then roll a ball or flip a switch to observe the outcome.
-You must use all the given widgets/logic gates on the maze, so there is only one correct solution for each puzzle.
-The games have no 'campaign' mode, i.e. the game is over once you solve (or lose) a maze.
-You are given a new random level every time you restart the game.
+Like all good brainteasers, Marble and Tristate are very easy to learn and play, but difficult to master.
+You place widgets or logic gates in the maze, then roll a ball or flip a switch to observe the outcome.
+You must use all the given widgets/logic gates, so there is only one correct solution for each puzzle.
+The games have no 'campaign' mode, i.e. the game is over once you solve (or lose) a maze, which are all randomly generated.

-As in Mastermind, astute deduction is key to winning in Marble and Tristate.
+As with Mastermind, astute deduction is key to winning in Marble and Tristate.
 The fewer moves you take to solve the maze and the fewer mistakes you make, the higher your score.
-Random levels ensure virtually unlimited replayability, and the nature of the game makes it ideal as a coffee break puzzler.
-You can even play a custom maze by choosing the maze size, density of widgets/logic gates, and the types of widgets/logic gates you want present on the board.
+The random (with customization options) levels ensure virtually unlimited replayability, and the nature of the game makes it ideal as a coffee break puzzler.
 Both games are fun, addictive, and challenging on higher difficulty levels.
-Tristate even gives you real-world educational benefit: the NAND, NOR, XOR, and more esoteric gates abound to teach you all you ever want to know about mathematical (and machine) logic.
+Tristate even serves an educational purpose of teaching you about machine logic.
 As two of the best puzzlers I have ever come across, both games come highly recommended.